Editor’s note: Updated on April 22, 2025 to reflect the most current information

 • You can turn off airport delivery any time if it no longer fits your business strategy

 The new maximum delivery fee will be unique for each airport, designed to help increase competitiveness with other rental alternatives.
-This can help attract more airport guests, and ultimately increase airport bookings for you.
+In addition, Turo has cut trip fees by up to 50% in certain markets, which can help attract more airport guests and increase airport bookings for you.

 Shifting airport pricing to meet demand